irisbaron/loopback-demo-zos/README.md

 After you get prompted to add another property, hit Enter to end the model creation dialog.

-The result is two new files under common/model directory.
-The first is customer.json which keeps all model data in JSON format, and the other is customer.js which is javascript initial code.
+The result is two new files under `common/model` directory.
+The first is `customer.json` which keeps all model data in JSON format, and the other is `customer.js` which contains initial JavaScript code.

+__customer.json:__

 ```javascript
 {